BDO grows 4% worldwide

 Tim Boyle/Getty Images

-BDO reported 4% growth in global annual revenue to $11 billion for the financial year ending Sept.
+The BDO network reported 4% growth in global annual revenue to $11 billion for the financial year ending Sept.
 30, 2025.

 Processing Content

-The growth was led by BDO's tax (7%) and advisory (4%) service lines, followed by audit and assurance (3%) and business services outsourcing (2%)..
-When including firms in the BDO Alliance, global revenue exceeds$16 billion, an increase of 7% in terms of U.S. dollars (or 5% in terms of euros to €15 billion) compared to 2024 and a five-year compound annual growth rate of 9%.
+The growth was led by BDO's tax (7%) and advisory (4%) service lines, followed by audit and assurance (3%) and business services outsourcing (2%).
+When including firms in the BDO Alliance, global revenue exceeded $16 billion, an increase of 7% in terms of U.S. dollars (or 5% in terms of euros to €15 billion) compared to 2024, for a five-year compound annual growth rate of 9%.

 On a regional basis, revenues in Europe, the Middle East and Africa were up by 7%, with especially strong growth in France, Germany, the Netherlands and Switzerland.